-- BG.
+- system.
+Contractor to provide ceiling projectors raceway system with all necessary wiring and properly supported projector mounting brackets in all instructional spaces and other designated areas.
+Obtain the latest detail of installation and specifications from the District's Network Services Department. - BG.
+For the latest requirements and locations of the Multimedia Cabinet, Teacher Station connectivity, Sound Field Enhancement and LCD Projector contact Department of Educational Technology and refer to DDC and DMS. - BH.
 Classrooms, instructional areas and other designated areas shall be equipped with built-in Multimedia Cabinets, provided by the contractor, to house ITV equipment, DVD/VCR, Sound Field Enhancement, Document Camera and other multimedia equipment.
 The Multimedia Cabinet shall be 24"w x 24"d x 60"h with a 270° hinged lockable door; open back for access to outlets located on the wall; five (5) adjustable shelves with 3" chase for wire/cord wire management; routed vents at front and one side of unit 4 6"x1/2" vents at 1" O.C. and 3" grommet on top of unit in center of cabinet.
-(Refer to prototype classroom and prototype Multimedia Cabinet drawings) - BH.
+(Refer to prototype classroom and prototype Multimedia Cabinet drawings) - BI.
 Classrooms, instructional areas and other designated areas shall be equipped with built-in workstation, provided by the contractor.
 The workstation shall include a U shape work area with three (3) grommets and two (2) lockable pedestals (box/box/file and file/file).
-(Refer to prototype classroom drawing) - BI.
+(Refer to prototype classroom drawing) - BJ.
 The Beacon Center provides after school programs along with community activities for the surrounding neighborhood.
 If a school has been identified to operate a Beacon Center, the architect shall provide an administrative office (175 NSF) with data, electric, phone and fax line and a storage room (250 NSF) with data, electric and phone from the overall dining room/multipurpose NSF.
 Both spaces shall be lockable.
 The storage room will be used as a storage room and a place to connect and charge the wireless laptop computer cart(s).
 Both the office and storage room shall be located near the entrance of the school with an entrance that is separate from the main office.
 The architect shall work with District staff with regards to the placement of the Beacon Center on the plans.
-The dining room/multipurpose shall be equipped with a wireless computer system. - BJ.
+The dining room/multipurpose shall be equipped with a wireless computer system. - BK.
 Each school shall have an Automated External Defibrillator which will be provided by the owner.
 The location and signage will be determined by the SDPBC Risk Management Department.